jenesq/OscarWinner/README.md

 }
 cor2(df)

-The model tagged the following varaibles as highly correlated:
+-The model tagged the following varaibles as highly correlated:
        - Domestic($M) and Worldwid($M) = .967
        - Award Ceremony & Award Type = .761